0LNetworkCommunity/libra-legacy-v6/developers.libra.org/website/blog/2020-02-28-libra-core-roadmap-3.md

 **2) Complete custodial modules required for mainnet**

-The remaining non-currency modules will support custody of funds — particularly, leveraging the new LibraTime module for withdrawal limitations and transaction time to live (TTL).
+The remaining non-currency modules will support custody of funds — particularly, leveraging the new DiemTime module for withdrawal limitations and transaction time to live (TTL).
 This work effort includes:

-- LibraTime module
+- DiemTime module
 - Multisig accounts
 - Key rotation capability
 - Cold wallet functionality